Developer-Autodesk/viewer-javascript-tutorial/README.md

 </pre>

+You can also checkout the changes of this step from github by running following command if you have git installed:

+	git checkout workshop-viewer-customization-step7

 Test your extension again.
 This time, in addition to displaying the panel, the camera (your view of the model) starts rotating when you select a model element.

 ### Even more bonus steps